lbeique/true-love/readme.md

 # Love is War

 A multiplayer party game featuring a group of Aliens fighting for the love of a Human!
-Load up the lobby and compete against other players in quick games of skill and wit.
+Load up the lobby and compete against other players in quick rounds of Trivia.
 When it comes to dating...
 Love is War!